nistara/SEEDNet/README.md

 by combining satellite imagery, population data, and road network information.
 The intent is to generalize it for other diseases, focusing on Ebola for now.

 ## Example datasets
-While a smaller example dataset is included in `inst/sampleData`, the bigger examples can be found in this (Google Drive link)[https://drive.google.com/open?id=1Mr6PKOlWHHRE_rl9d4-ZgtIO822DpwdM].
+While a smaller example dataset is included in `inst/sampleData`, the bigger examples can be found in this [Google Drive link](https://drive.google.com/open?id=1Mr6PKOlWHHRE_rl9d4-ZgtIO822DpwdM).
 The include:
 1. `g_raw.RDA`: For using with `disnet_commuting()`
 2. `g.RDA`: For using with `disnet_sim_setup()`
 3. `sim_intermed.RDA`: To run the `disnet_simulation()` function with.